 Apple also still sells the Series 3, and despite looking pretty similar, there are lots of differences between the Series 3 and Series 6 watches - not least the price, as the Apple Watch Series 3 can now be picked up for a very reasonable price, making it one of the very best Apple Watch deals around.

-Aesthetically, the Series 6 and 5 are considered to be better looking.
-They have a 30% larger screen and are thinner, with more metallic colour options, a louder speaker, a ceramic backplate that’s meant to boost reception and the new digital crown with haptic feedback, which is used to navigate the watch's features.
+Aesthetically, Series 7, Series 6 and 5 are considered to be better looking.
+They have larger screens and are thinner, with more metallic colour options, a louder speaker, a ceramic backplate that’s meant to boost reception and the new digital crown with haptic feedback, which is used to navigate the watch's features.

 One other big difference is what's inside the watches.
-The Series 6 one has an S6 64-bit dual-core processor and is massively faster than the S3 processor in the Series 3 Apple Watch.
-It also comes with a second-generation optical heart sensor, an electrical heart sensor and blood oxygen monitor, allowing it to do a whole lot more health monitoring including ECG tests.
+The Series 6 and 7 have an S6 64-bit dual-core processor and S7 processor respectively, they're massively faster than the S3 processor in the Series 3 Apple Watch.
+They also come with second-generation optical heart sensors, an electrical heart sensor and blood oxygen monitor, allowing it to do a whole lot more health monitoring including ECG tests.

 However, there are lots of similarities too, which are worth considering if you are not hell-bent on having the latest model and are looking for extra value for money.